anotherhadi/nixy/docs/src/README_template.md

 - 🏠 `home` are the dotfiles and configuration files for the user
 - 💻 `hosts` are the system configuration files
   - 'laptop' is my own configuration for my laptop with nvidia
-  - 'server' is for my nixos server
+  - 'server' is for my nixos server (w/nextcloud, nginx, vaultwarden, ...)
   - 'guest' is a *template* that you can copy and modify for *your own system*
   - 'themes' contains all the *themes* available (see [THEMES.md](docs/THEMES.md))
-  - 'shared' are some nix modules that you can import (nvidia, prime, fonts, ...)
+  - 'modules' are some nix modules that you can import (nvidia, prime, fonts, ...)
 - 🤫 `secrets` are the secrets files encrypted with sops

 ## Installation